torvalds/linux/Documentation/admin-guide/unicode.rst

 		 Last update: 2005-01-17, version 1.4

-Note: The original version of this document, which was maintained at lanana.org as part of the Linux Assigned Names And Numbers Authority (LANANA) project, is no longer existent.
-So, this version in the mainline Linux kernel is now the maintained main document.
+Note: The original version of this document, which was maintained at lanana.org as part of the GNU/Linux Assigned Names And Numbers Authority (LANANA) project, is no longer existent.
+So, this version in the mainline GNU/Linux kernel is now the maintained main document.

 Introduction
 ------------

-The Linux kernel code has been rewritten to use Unicode to map characters to fonts.
+The GNU/Linux kernel code has been rewritten to use Unicode to map characters to fonts.
 By downloading a single Unicode-to-font table, both the eight-bit character sets and UTF-8 mode are changed to use the font as indicated.